ROAD TRIP 2018

 Wed.
 June 13, 2018

 Wednesday morning Cindy was feeling better and made us breakfast burritos.
 We drove through beautiful rolling hills of Nebraska corn and then Iowa.
 We found a cool spot to set up camp: Sleepy Hollow Campground, near Oxford, Iowa.
 The Charcoal worked great and we enjoyed dutch oven enchiladas.
 Then Curt, Adam, and I enjoyed a swim in their pool.
 Adam and Curt caught many fireflies.
 After taking a shower we bedded down in a comfy spot near some juniper Pines and little cabins.

 Thurs.
 June 14, 2018

-Afterward we drive to redeem a gift card given us by Richard Nicholaus for referring his company to move Marty’s office.
+Afterward we drove to redeem a gift card given us by Richard for referring his company to move Marty’s office.
 Logan’s Roadhouse went out of business in Phx, but Dunc found one in South Bend, Indiana!
 We had fish and steak and chicken with potatoes and rolls.
 I am still amazed at how much shoreline Michigan has!
 We drove along the southern border and STILL saw many lakes and lakefront property in MI and OH.
 The whole upper peninsula is full of more and more lake front property!
 I hope we see a little of Lake Winnipisakee, in New Hampshire, since so many movies have depicted the shores there and the Romney’s lake house is there.
 Many similar properties line these great Great Lakes.
 Thursday night we camped in the Waterloo Recreational Park near Portage Lake near Jackson, Michigan.
 There were tons of mosquitoes, wood that wouldn’t burn, so we roasted marshmallows over the Coleman stove, and nice showers.

 Friday June 15, 2018